chrix75/Gemini/README.md

 I think the names and the test above give information enough :)

 > Don't forget you don't have to define a shorcut function if you don't want.
+>
+> IMPORTANT: The first version of this macro (v.
+0.3.1) always returned nil.
+From the Gemini version 0.3.2,
+> this macro doesn't return nil.

 ## License